ElectronicBabylonianLiterature/ebl-api/README.md

 ## Type hints

-Currectly, it is not mandatory to use type hints, but we are experimenting with them in the domain model.
+It is not mandatory to use type hints, but try to use them whenever possible, especially in the domain model.

 Type checks can be run with `mypy`:
 ```